Table of Contents

 Nothing like the feeling of freedom in an outdoor gym, in a backyard or on a patio, in fresh air and sunlight.
 It’s possible to keep your gym equipment in reasonably good shape even outdoors.

 The main issue is rain or even nighttime dew.
-If it’s outside, it will get wet.
+If it’s outside, it will get wet, leading steel parts to rust.
 Secondarily, rubber, vinyl and plastic could suffer from UV damage without proper care.

 The most basic thing you can do is to situate things in a way where a minimal amount of material is sitting on the ground/concrete where water can pool up on at the feet.
 That’s what will cause it to rust quickly.
 If water can drip off it’s much better.